Read how a CFO can engage themselves and their teams cross-functionally throughout an organization.

 Cross-functional engagement will bring:

-In addition to getting their team involved with other departments, the CFO may be personally responsible for oversight of other departments depending on the size and structure of the organization.
-These departments will be closely knit with the finance function in companies like this.
-Below are some responsibilities the CFO may absorb in certain companies.
+Besides involving their team in other departments, the CFO will be responsible for the supervision of other departments, depending on the size of the organization.
+The other departments will be tightly linked to the finance function in such companies.
+Below are some of the duties the CFO will take on in some companies.

 Here is a list of responsibilities CFOs will have to manage within HR: